w3ngm0/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

-> Yes, the code's author believe that every `Smiley` should be able to blink.
-It would be
+> No, the code's author does not believe that every `Smiley` should be able to blink.
+> If the author intended for all the Smiley objects to have blinking behaviour, the Smiley
+> class itself would have inherited from the Blinkable abstract class.
+This would help
-> normal for both Happy and Sad or any other `Smiley` face to not blink if one of them
+> make sure that all subclasses of Smiley, both Happy and Sad would need to implement the
-> doesn't blink.
-But because the Happy face has the ability to blink as its one of it's
-> behaviour and is more engaging it only seems right for every other face including happy to
+> blink() method.
+> Instead, the current implementation shows that only Happy smiley can blink.
+It
+> explicitly uses the Blinkable interface and this causes the blinking behaviour which is
+> specific only to Happy class and not for all Smiley objects.
+For our Sad smiley there is
+> no use or implementation of Blinkable or blink() method hence not all Smiley objects are
-> be able to blink.
-Especially since the SenseHat simulator allows this capability for the
+> expected to blink.
-> `Smiley`classes to equip.
 >

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

-> For the smileys that blink the author does expect them to blink in the same way.
-Same way
+> No, the author does not expect all Smiley's that blink to blink in the same way.
-> of blinking in the sense of behaviour, like how a human eye blinks.
-I'd like the eyes of
-> the smiley to close and open.
-Similar to a human's blink the pacing of blink should be
-> adjustable (fast blinking, slow blinking)
+> As mentioned if the author intended that all blinking smileys to have the same behaviour
+> then they would've implemented the blink() method as a concrete method in Blinkable
+> abstract class, making sure that all subclasses would inherit this blinking behaviour
+> without needing to redefine it.This means that every blink() method is an
+> abstract method meaning that each subclass implementing Blinkable interface needs to
+> define its own specific behaviour for blinking, for instance  in Happy class we used the blink()
+> method but had to use attributes such as `delay` parameter to control the time of blinking.
+> This design suggests that the author could have wanted the Smileys to behave differently or
+> blink however whether it be blinking slowly or blinking frequently.
 >

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

-> Polymorphism means many forms and in python what this means is that the same function name
+> Polymorphism means many forms.
+In Python, polymorphism supports defining methods in child classes that override or extend
-> can be used for different types based on the object type.
-In python, polymorphism lets us
-> define methods in the child class which is the same as the methods in our base class or parent class.
+> in a parent or abstract class.
+In the Smiley project, polymorphism is demonstrated with
-> Referring to the implementation of blink (method) in the Happy (child class) class only Happy class inherits the blink method from the
+> the blink() method.
+Currently, the Happy and Sad class both have their own versions of the
-> Blinkable class (abstract class).
-The sad class does not inherit anything from the Blinkable class
+> method.
+Currently, the Happy class uses the bink() method inherited from the Blinkable
-> or a blink class method at all.
-Polymorphism would only occur if both Happy and Sad classes
-> had their own implementation or if they both inherited the method from a common parent class.
-> It is possible to modify the inherited method in these child classes, this method is known
+> interface, while the Sad class defines its own blink() method.
+This allows the blink()
+> method to behave differently depending on the smiley type, making it polymorphic.
-> as method overriding.
+>

 4. How is inheritance used in the blink method, and why is it important for polymorphism?